mattsiedenburg/k8s-metal-lab/README.md

 ## Citations and Acknowledgements

 Much of what I've learned has be "self-taught" as in I didn't have a mentor or teacher.
 But I'm inspired by and borrow heavily from Jeff Geerling.

+I'm sticking to the official Kubernetes documentation for much of the Kubernetes-specific setup.